shuangsong0110/yifeiwang15.github.io/content/publication/journal-article-llm-review-1/index.md

 ---
-title: 'Performance and improvement strategies for adapting generative large language models for electronic health record applications: A systematic review'
+title: 'Participation bias in the estimation of heritability and genetic correlation'

 # Authors
 # If you created a profile for a user (e.g. the default `me` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Xinsong Du
-  - Zhengyang Zhou
   - admin
-  - Ya-Wen Chuang
-  - Yiming Li
-  - Richard Yang
-  - Pengyu Hong
+  - Stefania Benonisdottir
-  - David W. Bates
+  - Jun S. Liu
-  - Li Zhou
+  - Augustine Kong

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2025-08-25T00:00:00Z'
+date: '2025-06-20T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2025-08-25T00:00:00Z'
+publishDate: '2025-06-20T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).